top of page

 God, this is the hardest thing I have ever done.
 These last 8 miles.

 "When the race was cancelled, you were given a unique opportunity.
 You were given the chance to determine your future.
 You were handed the question: Who are you going to be?
 Are you going to be someone who gets sad when things don't work out?
 Because that's fair.
 The sadness is justified.
 Are you going to be someone who gets mad when things don't work out?
 Because that's fair, too.
 The anger is justified.
 Are you going to be someone who makes excuses?
 Blames someone?
 Quits early?
 Your excuses are justified.
 Quitting is justified.
 But that's not what you did.
-You said: I am going to choose to do it anyways.
+You said: I am going to choose to do it anyway.
 I am going to choose to not be justified.
 I am going to choose suffering because I also choose greatness."

 "We will see you in 5 miles Jos," they said.